MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

 ### Spellchecking
 Web apps have no way today to integrate with spellcheck from the browser except through editable elements.
 Using the EditContext will make the native spellchecking capabilities of the browser unreachable.
 There is demand for an independent spellchecking API.

 For web apps or editing frameworks relying on editable elements to provide this behavior, it may be a barrier to adoption of the EditContext.
 Note, however, there are heavily used web editing experiences (Office Online apps, Google docs) that have replaced spell checking with a custom solution who will not be blocked from adopting a better text input integration story, even in the absence of a separate spellcheck API.
-Similarly, there are also editing experiences, e.g. Monaco, that don't use spell checking from the browser because an element like a contenteditable won't understand what's a string and what's a class name leading to a lot of extra innappropriate squiggles in the code editing experience.
+Similarly, there are also editing experiences, e.g. Monaco, that don't use spell checking from the browser because an element like a contenteditable won't understand what's a string and what's a class name leading to a lot of extra inappropriate squiggles in the code editing experience.

 ### Undo
 Web-based editors rarely want the DOM undo stack.
 Undo reverses the effect of DOM operations in an editable element that were initiated in response to user input.
 Since many editors use the editable element to capture text input from the user, but use JavaScript operations to update the view in response to that input, undoing only the DOM changes from user input rarely makes sense.